quickapps/docs/en/developers/events.md

 Events
 ======

 The Events System is most important piece of QuickAppsCMS's architecture, this system allows plugins to communicate with each other, respond to certain events fired during execution of the script, etc. So for example, "User" plugin may trigger an event "user is has been logged in", the rest of the plugins in the system may respond to this "signal" and act in consequence.

-NOTE: As QuickAppsCMS's events system is built on top of CakePHP's events system we recommend you to read their [documentation](http://book.cakephp.org/3.0/en/core-libraries/events.html).
+NOTE: As QuickAppsCMS's events system is built on top of CakePHP's events system we recommend you to read their[documentation](http://book.cakephp.org/3.0/en/core-libraries/events.html).

 Architecture